“Ultimate, like disc golf, wasn’t invented; it was discovered.”

 Discraft Ultra-Star – Official Ultimate Disc.
 London, Ontario.

 Discraft was founded in 1978 by Jim Kenner and Gail McColl in London, Ontario, Canada.
-Jim and Gail made a few initial runs of their new Sport Disc and organized several disc sports tournaments in London, before moving the company from Canada to its present location in Wixom, Michigan.
+Jim and Gail made a few initial runs of their new Sport Disc, then hosted several disc sports tournaments in London, before relocating the company from Canada to its present location in Wixom, Michigan.
 Discraft introduced flying discs for every disc sport, including the Ultra-Star 175-gram disc in 1981, with an updated mold in 1983.
-This disc was adopted as the standard for ultimate during the 1980s.
-In 1991 the Ultra-Star was specified as the official disc for UPA tournament play.
-In 2011, the Discraft Ultra-Star and Jim Kenner were inducted into the USA Ultimate Hall of Fame for Special Merit.
+This disk became the standard for ultimate frisbee during the 1980s.
+In 1991, the Ultra-Star was specified as the official disc for UPA tournament play.

 Elite Canadian Teams